 What are Interfering Substances?

-Interfering substances are substances other than ethanol that may interfere with the breath sample.
-The Draeger Alcotest 9510 machine utilized in Massachusetts uses two types of technology to obtain an alcohol measurement - Infrared Spectroscopy (IR) and Electric chemical fuel cell oxidation (EC).
+Interfering substances are substances other than ethanal that may interfere with the breath sample.
+The Draeger Alcotest 9510 machine utilized in Massachusetts uses two types of technology to obtain an alcohol measurement - Infrared Spectroscopy (IR) and electric chemical fuel cell oxidation (EC).
 The IR reads the alcohol measurement while the EC is used to verify the IR reading and detect interfering substances.
 There are specific limits on how closely the results of the two tests must be in order for the results to be considered valid.
-Experimentation indicates that some chemicals, other than ethanol, could be measured and reported without triggering the EC's interferent detection system.
+Some chemicals, other than ethanol, could be measured and reported without triggering the EC’s interferent detection system.
 Some examples of potential interferents include 1-Butanol (n-butanol, butyl alcohol), which is a natural product of fermentation present in foods and beverages, and Butyl Acetate, found in fruits and synthetic fruit flavorings.

 Does BAC Determine My Level of Intoxication?